giladlotan/itpmssd/Week_3/README.md

 - use Instagram’s API to run an analysis (TBD) on hashtag, or geo-location (slack web-hook?)

 _Readings for next week_
-- Introduction to Alain Degenne & Michel Forse, “Introducing Social Networks”  (??)
+- Introduction to Alain Degenne & Michel Forse, “Introducing Social Networks”  (Dropbox)
-- Scott Feld, “The Focused Organization of Social Ties"
+- Scott Feld, “The Focused Organization of Social Ties" (Dropbox)
-- Mark Granovetter, “The Strength of Weak Ties”
+- Mark Granovetter, “The Strength of Weak Ties” (Dropbox)
-- For deeper background, check out David Easley and Jon Kleinberg’s “Networks, Crowds, and Markets”
+- For deeper background, check out David Easley and Jon Kleinberg’s “Networks, Crowds, and Markets” (book)